damionas/Post-University-Salaries-of-Graduates-by-Major-Analysis/README.md

             What are the lowest risk college majors from an earnings standpoint?

             Do business, STEM (Science, Technology, Engineering, Mathematics) or HASS (Humanities, Arts, Social Science) degrees earn more on average?

+     What college major has the highest mid-career salary?
+How much do graduates with this major earn?
+(Mid-career is defined as having 10+ years of experience).

+     Which college major has the lowest starting salary and how much do graduates earn after university?

+     Which college major has the lowest mid-career salary and how much can people expect to earn with this degree?